decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Kinds of scenes

 In Decentraland, a scene is the representation of the content of in an estate/LAND.
-All scenes are made up of [entities], which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.
+All scenes are made up of [entities](../entities/index.html), which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.

 There are essentially two different types of scenes: